mergehez/InertiaNetCore/README.md

 ## Attribution

-This library is a fork of [kapi2289/InertiaCore](https://github.com/kapi2289/InertiaCore), but it has some errors fixed and will be maintained actively.
+This library is a fork of [kapi2289/InertiaCore](https://github.com/kapi2289/InertiaCore).

+Some errors were fixed, and unnecessary dependencies were removed.
+The library will be maintained and updated whenever necessary.

 ## Table of contents